 - Volunteer and engage with leaders in the field of traumatic stress across all committees and Special Interest Groups

-Are you a student or trainee looking for an opportunity to serve with the International Society for Traumatic Stress Studies (ISTSS)?
+Are you a student looking for an opportunity to serve with the International Society for Traumatic Stress Studies (ISTSS)?

 Student Section Leadership